 Diabat and Govindan (2011) and Lee (2008) noted the importance of external pressure with regards to implementing sustainable practices and suggested that such pressure is increasingly becoming dominant.
-This perspective was also identified by Linton et al. (2007) who noted that organisations worldwide are increasingly subject to legislation that encourages them to reduce the polluting effects of product and process activities.
+This perspective was also identified by Linton et al. (2007) who noted that organisations worldwide are increasingly subject to legislation that encourage them to reduce the polluting effects of product and process activities.
 The increasing awareness of consumers in addition to other external pressures to be sustainable were identified by Diabat and Govindan (2011) when they identified customers, investors and non-governmental organisations as drivers of sustainability.
 In addition, Lee (2008) identified the effect of suppliers in driving sustainability.
-However, it has been suggested that external pressure also includes social pressure and ethical conduct as important dimensions of sustainability (Baden et al., 2009; Ciliberti et al., 2008; Faisal, 2010).
+However, it has been suggested that external pressure also include social pressure and ethical conduct which are often considered as important dimensions of sustainability (Baden et al., 2009; Ciliberti et al., 2008; Faisal, 2010).
 This suggests organisations face significant external pressure to be sustainable.
 However, Zhu et al. (2008) argued that organisations need to turn the pressure that they face into an advantage.
-One such potential advantage is environmental outcomes experienced by the organisation.
-Therefore, the following is proposed.
+Some of such potential advantages are the environmental outcomes experienced by the organisation.
+Therefore, the following is proposed: